Community

 Outreach

 Outreach is an important part of department life.
 The “Carolina Physics on the Road” demo show visits area schools and public events such as the annual UNC Science Expo, part of the North Carolina Science Festival.
 With support from the Stirling Foundation, the department hosts Science is Awesome Day in which hundreds of local fourth-graders from Title IX public schools visit for a day-long field trip supporting NC curricular standards Most Friday evenings, astronomers staff the Morehead Observatory Guest Night, offering fascinating presentations and an opportunity to look through the telescope.
 The online Skynet control system enables anyone to take an astronomical image using one of many remotely controlled telescopes linked into its worldwide education and research network.
+Graduate students from our department run the “Astronomy on Tap” and “Physics from the Ground Up” outreach series, which give students and faculty the chance to engage with the local community in an informal setting.
 Research groups, student groups, and individuals give outreach talks and host activity tables at schools, museums, and special events such as the department’s SHAPE symposium for high school physics teachers, the North Carolina Museum of Natural Sciences “Astronomy Days”, and the Women and Math Program’s Marjorie Lee Browne Day.
 We also welcome visitors into our labs for tours and sometimes research experiences, through the Carolina ADMIRES program for high school students and two summer programs, a Research Experience for Undergraduates (REU) at TUNL and a Computational Astronomy and Physics Summer Boot Camp (CAP).

 Creating a welcoming and inclusive environment for all is key to the mission of the department.
 Our community is culturally diverse, with students from all over the world and an international faculty representing North and South America, Africa, Asia, and Europe.
-Our faculty is over 20% female (40-50% at the assistant/associate professor level), representing significant recent improvement over the national norm.
-Nonetheless, like other physics departments, we still have work to do to improve the representation of women and minorities at all levels.
+Our faculty is over 25% female (40-50% at the assistant/associate professor level), representing significant recent improvement over the national norm.
+Nonetheless, like other physics departments, we still have work to do to ensure that our field fully represents Carolina’s broad community.
 We have committed to a sustained effort to remove barriers to success in our department, through self-education about best practices in admissions, hiring, mentoring, teaching, and review/promotion.
-After reforming our graduate admissions and mentoring, we were selected as an APS Bridge Program Partnership Institution in 2016, and this year we will further modernize our graduate course and exam structure.
+After reforming our graduate admissions and mentoring, we were selected as an APS Bridge Program Partnership Institution in 2016, and this year we further modernized our graduate course and exam structure.
 At the undergraduate level, we are engaged in a continual effort to improve advising, webpages, and other forms of communication, to equalize access to opportunities, mentoring, and networking.
+Our student-led Grad-to-Undergrad Mentorship Program provides a mentoring structure with the goal of providing holistic support to underrepresented undergraduates in our department.
 Self-education is important to our continued improvement, and in recent years many of our faculty and students have been exposed to materials on unconscious bias, test anxiety, the impostor syndrome, and microaggressions.
-So far this year we have held department-wide workshops on sexual harassment and LGBTQ sensitivity, and 22 members of the department are now official Safe Zone allies.
-Additional events focused on community dialogue are planned.”
-The Diversity Committee will also continue to work on expanding unconscious bias training and implementation of best practices in the realm of faculty and staff hiring, mentoring, and review/promotion.
+We have held department-wide workshops on sexual harassment and LGBTQ sensitivity; and nearly all members of the department are HAVEN trained, and many are also official Safe Zone allies.

 Social Life